Hong Kong Island Hong Kong Travel Guide

 Wander through the alleys and side streets of Sheung Wan plus The central area.
 Many hidden cafes, art shops, and traditional businesses exist.

-Many local markets and temples are best visited in the early morning for a more authentic and less crowded experience.
+Many local markets and temples are best visited at the break of dawn for a more authentic and less crowded experience.